pablichjenkov/kmp-amadeus-api/README.md

-## Amadeus Kotlin Multiplatform Client
+## KMP client for Amadeus Self Service API
 A kotlin multiplatform library to access Amadeus System APIs.

 <H5>amadeus-api is on Maven Central</H5>